 Who am I?
 Good question …

-I’ve had a pretty rich and varied working life.
-If you want chapter and verse (and need something to cure your insomnia), you can always just check my profile on LinkedIn.
-If you don’t feel up to wading through all of that, the career summary so far includes working at two different UK universities (one as a research associate, one as a lecturer); being a software development and support engineer; being a systems designer/architect and hi-tech consultant; being a technical author and editor; and, finally, spending around fifteen years working alongside my lovely wife running our own art and craft businesses.
+I’ve had a rich and varied working life.
+To spare you all the boring details, the career summary so far includes jobs at two different UK universities (one as a research associate, one as a lecturer); being a software development and support engineer; being a systems designer/architect and hi-tech consultant; being a technical author and editor; and, finally, spending around fifteen years working alongside my wonderful wife running our own art and craft businesses.